-All your favorite Mexican flavors, in soup form!
+All your favorite Mexican flavors and taste, in soup form!
 This quick and easy chicken tortilla soup is loaded with veggies and is perfect for those cooler fall nights.
 It can be made both on the stove and in your crockpot, and leftovers are even better the next day!

 Don’t get me wrong, I love the fresh produce that summer brings.
 But, the warmth and comfort of a steaming bowl of soup on cold evening is one of my favorite feelings.
 Even better if that bowl of soup is eaten on the couch under a fuzzy blanket (… anyone else forever eating dinner on their couch…?).